Heidi Murkoff: What to Expect series

-Murkoff conceived the idea for What to Expect When You're Expecting during her first pregnancy, when she couldn't find answers to her questions in books she consulted.
+Murkoff conceived the idea for What to Expect When You're Expecting during her first pregnancy, when she could not find answers to her questions in books she consulted.
 Hours before having her daughter Emma, Heidi delivered the proposal for a pregnancy guide.

 What to Expect When You're Expecting has printed more than 22 million copies as of June 2023.
 Currently in the 20th printing of its 5th edition, it became the longest-running title of all time on The New York Times Best Seller list in June 2015, a record it still holds.
 USA Today named it one of the most influential books in a quarter century — also reporting that it is read by 93 percent of women who read a pregnancy book.

 Other titles in the series include What to Expect the First Year, Eating Well When You're Expecting, What to Expect Before You're Expecting, What to Expect the Second Year, What to Expect When Mommy's Having a Baby and What to Expect When the New Baby Comes Home.
 The What to Expect books have sold more than 42 million copies worldwide and are published in 38 countries and in 44 languages.

 In 2012, the original book became a romantic comedy film with the same name and Murkoff served as executive producer.
 The film is a comedy about five couples expecting children.